BigShotEmzy/Creeper-Client-Legacy/README.md

 C: For Modding.

-Honestly Idk why it would be used for modding but sinse you go the leak look inside the code and remove it
+Honestly Idk why it would be used for modding but sinse you got the leak look inside the code and remove it